Revolution of 1934

 The Revolution of 1934 (Revolución de 1934), also known as the Revolution of October 1934 or the Revolutionary General Strike of 1934, was an uprising during the "black biennium" of the Second Spanish Republic between 5 and 19 October 1934.

 The Revolution of 1934 was triggered by anxiety of the Spanish political left after the 1933 general election and entry of the Spanish Confederation of the Autonomous Right (CEDA) into the Spanish government in September 1934.
 Most of the events occurred in Catalonia and Asturias, and were supported by many Spanish Socialist Workers' Party (PSOE) and General Union of Workers (UGT) members, notably Largo Caballero, as well as members of the National Confederation of Workers (CNT).
 The uprisings were repressed by Spanish government forces and defeated within two weeks.

 At least 2,000 people were killed during the Revolution of 1934 in the initial uprisings and their suppression.
 Historians have argued that the revolution increased antagonism between the political right and left, and was one of the causes for the later Spanish Civil War.

 Background

 1931 election

 The Second Spanish Republic was established in 1931 amidst growing political instability and radicalization in Spain.
-The inaugural 1931 general election saw a landslide victory for the republican centrist and socialist parties.
-The Spanish Socialist Workers' Party (PSOE) and the Radical Republican Party (PRR), the socialist and centrist parties with the most votes, respectively, formed a "Radical-Socialist" government.
+The inaugural 1931 general election saw a landslide victory for the republican, the centrist, and the socialist parties.
+The Spanish Socialist Workers' Party (PSOE) and the Radical Republican Party (PRR), a socialist and a revolutionary party, respectively, the parties with the most votes, formed a "Radical-Socialist" government.
 The new Spanish Constitution of 1931 and government were both overtly left-wing in nature.
 This was welcomed by Spain's poor with enthusiasm, hoping that it would finally lead to reforms and an improvement in their living conditions after decades of stagnation.
 Many laws were soon passed to reduce poverty and improve labor rights.
 However, over the next two years, tensions between the PSOE and PRR caused the Radical-Socialist government to collapse and trigger a general election.